 On average, an individual with chronic severe neck pain can be expected to spend about $3,500 per year on treatment and therapy.
 There are some instances where the cost may be more, of course.
 You may qualify for Medicaid if your financial situation meets your state guidelines.

-Medical Qualifications and the SSA Evaluation
+What Are the Medical Medical Qualifications and the SSA Evaluation?

 While there is not a specific listing in the Blue Book for neck pain, the listing that is for disorders of the spine does address many causes of neck problems and neck pain.
 If you think you qualify because your severe neck pain and problems meet the requirements of this listing because of cervical spine listing, the SSA may not even have to consider how your activities are limited by your neck pain and problems.
-You may automatically be approved for Social Security disability benefits.
+You may automatically be approved for disability benefits.

 To meet the requirements of the listing, you have to show that the nerve root or spinal cord are impacted and you have either spinal nerve root compression pain, muscle weakness that results in loss of reflexes or feeling in those muscles, and limited spine movement.
 Another option is that you suffer from a painful disorder caused by spine inflammation that makes you have to change your position more than once every two hours.